cloudmesh/cloudmesh-pi-burn/README.md

 you@yourlaptop:~ $ cms burn image get latest-full
 ```

-**Step 1.** Insert and SD card to your laptop and identify the sd card device
+**Step 1.** Insert and SD Card to your laptop and identify the sd card device
 name using:

 ```